munificent/craftinginterpreters/book/methods-and-initializers.md

 ### Misusing this

-Now our VM correctly supports users *correctly* using `this`, but we also need to make sure it properly handles users *mis*-using `this`.
+Our VM now supports users *correctly* using `this`, but we also need to make sure it properly handles users *mis*-using `this`.
 Lox says it is a compile error for a `this` expression to appear outside of the body of a method.
 These two wrong uses should be caught by the compiler:

 ```lox
 print this; // At top level.